michellepace/markdown-pretty-app/v0-prompting-words/v0-prompting-words.md

 ### Core Tailwind Concepts

+**1) Utility-first**

+Core Tailwind approach using single-purpose atomic classes instead of component classes

+1. *Create a utility-first navbar design*
-1. `Utility-first` - Core Tailwind approach using atomic classes (e.g., "Create a utility-first navbar with flex justify-between items-center py-4 px-6 bg-white shadow-sm")
+2. *Create a utility-first navbar with flex justify-between items-center py-4 px-6 bg-white shadow-sm*

+> The revised example demonstrates actual utility classes working together rather than just mentioning the concept abstractly.

+**2) JIT compiler**

+Just-in-time dynamic class generation that enables arbitrary values and variants

+1. *Leverage JIT compiler features for the animation effects*
-2. `JIT compiler` - Just-in-time dynamic class generation (e.g., "Leverage dynamic classes enabled by the JIT compiler like hover:translate-y-[2px] and bg-[#3b82f680]")
+2. *Leverage dynamic classes enabled by the JIT compiler like hover:translate-y-[2px] and bg-[#3b82f680]*

+> The improved version shows specific arbitrary values that JIT enables rather than vague "animation effects."

+**3) Arbitrary values**

+Custom non-standard measurements using square bracket notation for precision

+1. *Use arbitrary values [w-42rem] for the hero section*
-3. `Arbitrary values` - Custom non-standard measurements (e.g., "Apply precise spacing with arbitrary values like pt-[72px] w-[37.5rem] and grid-cols-[1fr_2.5fr_1fr]")
+2. *Apply precise spacing with arbitrary values like pt-[72px] w-[37.5rem] and grid-cols-[1fr_2.5fr_1fr]*

+> The enhanced example demonstrates various formats of arbitrary values and how they can be used together.

+**4) Custom colour palette**

+Extended theme colors beyond default Tailwind palette for brand consistency

+1. *Use slate-800 for text and emerald-500 for accents*
-4. `Custom colour palette` - Extended theme colors (e.g., "Apply our brand palette using custom colors text-brand-900 bg-brand-100 border-brand-300 where brand-900 is #0f172a")
+2. *Apply our brand palette using custom colors text-brand-900 bg-brand-100 border-brand-300 where brand-900 is #0f172a*

+> The improved version demonstrates how to reference custom color definitions rather than just using standard Tailwind colors.

 ### Layout & Responsiveness

+**5) Responsive variants**

+Breakpoint-specific styling with sm:, md:, lg: and xl: prefixes

+1. *Use responsive variants for the sidebar: hidden on mobile, visible on md:*
-5. `Responsive variants` - Breakpoint-specific styling (e.g., "Use responsive variants: flex-col items-start gap-4 on mobile, sm:flex-row sm:items-center sm:gap-6 on tablet, and md:justify-between on desktop")
+2. *Use responsive variants: flex-col items-start gap-4 on mobile, sm:flex-row sm:items-center sm:gap-6 on tablet, and md:justify-between on desktop*

+> The enhanced example provides complete responsive patterns across multiple breakpoints with specific class combinations.

+**6) Container queries**

+Component-specific responsive styling based on parent container width not viewport

+1. *Implement container queries for the product cards*
-6. `Container queries` - Component-specific responsive styling (e.g., "@container queries for a product card that's w-full @container(min-width: 300px):grid @container(min-width: 400px):grid-cols-2")
+2. *@container queries for a product card that's w-full @container(min-width: 300px):grid @container(min-width: 400px):grid-cols-2*

+> The improved description shows the exact syntax for container queries rather than just the concept.

+**7) Space-between**

+Flexbox distribution utility for spreading elements within a container

+1. *Use space-between for the navigation items*
-7. `Space-between` - Flexbox distribution (e.g., "Use flex justify-between items-center for the header with mr-auto on the logo and gap-4 between navigation items")
+2. *Use flex justify-between items-center for the header with mr-auto on the logo and gap-4 between navigation items*

+> The revised version provides a complete flexbox implementation pattern rather than a single property in isolation.

+**8) Responsive typography**

+Screen-adaptive text sizing that changes at different breakpoints

+1. *Not in original artifact*
-8. `Responsive typography` - Screen-adaptive text sizing (e.g., "Use text-xl lg:text-2xl xl:text-4xl font-bold for the hero heading and text-sm md:text-base text-gray-600 for the description")
+2. *Use text-xl lg:text-2xl xl:text-4xl font-bold for the hero heading and text-sm md:text-base text-gray-600 for the description*

+> Provides specific typography classes at different breakpoints rather than general responsive guidance.

+**9) Spacing scale consistency**

+Harmonious proportional spacing using Tailwind's built-in spacing scale

+1. *Not in original artifact*
-9. `Spacing scale consistency` - Harmonious proportional spacing (e.g., "Maintain spacing consistency using p-4 gap-2 for small components, p-6 gap-4 for medium components, and p-8 gap-6 for large components")
+2. *Maintain spacing consistency using p-4 gap-2 for small components, p-6 gap-4 for medium components, and p-8 gap-6 for large components*

+> Establishes a systematic approach to spacing with specific value relationships rather than arbitrary spacing.

 ### Interactive States

+**10) Dark mode**

+Light/dark theming using the dark: variant prefix for theme toggling

+1. *Implement dark mode toggle with appropriate colour shifts*
-10. `Dark mode` - Light/dark theming (e.g., "Implement dark mode with bg-white dark:bg-slate-900 text-slate-900 dark:text-white and transition-colors duration-200")
+2. *Implement dark mode with bg-white dark:bg-slate-900 text-slate-900 dark:text-white and transition-colors duration-200*

+> The revised example includes transition effects and complete paired class sets for a seamless theme switch.

+**11) Group-hover**

+Parent-trigger state changes using the group and group-hover: modifiers

+1. *Apply group-hover effects to the card's action buttons*
-11. `Group-hover` - Parent-trigger state changes (e.g., "Create card with group hover effects: group hover:bg-slate-50 applied to the card and invisible group-hover:visible group-hover:opacity-100 on child buttons")
+2. *Create card with group hover effects: group hover:bg-slate-50 applied to the card and invisible group-hover:visible group-hover:opacity-100 on child buttons*

+> The enhanced version shows a complete parent-child relationship pattern with visibility controls rather than just mentioning effects.

+**12) Ring utilities**

+Focus state visualization using Tailwind's ring-width and ring-color utilities

+1. *Add ring utilities for interactive elements*
-12. `Ring utilities` - Focus state visualization (e.g., "Add accessible focus states with ring-2 ring-offset-2 ring-blue-500 focus:outline-none focus-visible:ring on interactive elements")
+2. *Add accessible focus states with ring-2 ring-offset-2 ring-blue-500 focus:outline-none focus-visible:ring on interactive elements*

+> The improved example provides a complete accessible focus pattern with proper offsets rather than just mentioning rings generically.

+**13) Multi-variant states**

+Combined interactive states using hover:, active:, focus: and disabled: prefixes

+1. *Not in original artifact*
-13. `Multi-variant states` - Combined interactive states (e.g., "Apply hover:bg-blue-600 active:bg-blue-700 focus:ring-2 disabled:opacity-50 disabled:bg-gray-300 disabled:cursor-not-allowed to the submit button")
+2. *Apply hover:bg-blue-600 active:bg-blue-700 focus:ring-2 disabled:opacity-50 disabled:bg-gray-300 disabled:cursor-not-allowed to the submit button*

+> Demonstrates how to handle multiple state variants together rather than addressing each state separately.

+**14) Pseudo-element styling**

+Using before: and after: variants to create decorative elements without extra markup

+1. *Not in original artifact*
-14. `Pseudo-element styling` - Using before/after elements (e.g., "Add decorative elements with before:absolute before:top-0 before:left-0 before:w-full before:h-1 before:bg-gradient-to-r before:from-blue-500 before:to-purple-500")
+2. *Add decorative elements with before:absolute before:top-0 before:left-0 before:w-full before:h-1 before:bg-gradient-to-r before:from-blue-500 before:to-purple-500*

+> Provides complete pseudo-element styling pattern with positioning and gradient rather than basic decoration.

 ## Shadcn Words